-The format you choose depends on your organizational needs, team, and individual work-style.
-For many organizations, a spreadsheet, divided monthly, works quite well.
+The format you choose depends on your organization's needs, team, and individual work style.
+For many organizations, a spreadsheet divided into months works well.
 Others prefer the greater detail that project management software provides.

-Regardless of the format, every grant calendar should give you a snapshot of the month, deadlines, actions needed to complete the proposal, and the status of the application.
-You can find a sample grant calendar template here.
+Regardless of the format, every grant calendar should give you a snapshot of the month, showing deadlines, actions needed, and the status of the application.
+Sample grant calendar templates can get you started.

 Your schedule should also include a task section.
-You can list tasks directly on the calendar, or on a separate tab.
+You can list tasks directly on the calendar or under a separate tab.
 If you are working on grants with other people, use collaborative software such as Google Docs to avoid duplication and ensure that everyone stays up to date.